 On arriving at the emergency scene, paramedics would assess the condition of the patient and quickly work out a decision geared towards saving the life of the patient.
 The decision would usually involve the appropriate treatment to be administered immediately, before taking the patient to the hospital.
 The ambulance technician or emergency care assistant will also help in administering the treatment.

 Some of the emergency cases attended to by the paramedics include automobile accident and sudden health conditions such as stroke.
 They can also be called upon in a building site, for example, to resuscitate someone who just fell off from the scaffolding.
 The paramedics are usually on standby at a local ambulance station.
 They are also found with large hospitals, working with other emergency crews.
 They can be called upon at any time regardless of the weather conditions, to attend to emergency cases.
 However, shift duties are also part of the working conditions.
 It is common to find paramedics closely working with nurses and doctors, explaining the patients’ situation as they transfer them to their care.

 In addition to dealing directly with the patients, paramedics also try to control emotional outbursts from patient’s relatives.
 They may also try to calm aggressive people in an emergency scenario.
 In essence, they make the work of the police less burdensome in accident scenes or other emergency scenes.

 - Obviously, the paramedics are directly involved in saving life, giving hope to hopeless situations.

 - Anyone aspiring to become a paramedic must possess certain characteristics – e.g. the person should be non-judgemental, non-prejudiced, calm, honest and intelligent.

-The how to become a paramedic book and interview comprises 208 pages of insider recruitment information and 60 minutes expert tuition on how to pass every stage of the selection process.
+The new How to Become a Paramedic UK book and interview DVD comprises of 240 pages of insider recruitment information and 60 minutes expert video tuition on how to pass every stage of the selection process.

 - Insider information on how to pass every stage of the paramedic selection process.